vmware/data-annotator-for-machine-learning/README.md

     ```

-    *   If you want to configure environment-specific such as production, then go to annotation-app/src/app/services/environment.service.ts.
+- If you want to configure environment-specific such as production, then go to annotation-app/src/app/services/environment.service.ts.
 Please set you variables in different environment with the key **APP_CONFIG**.
-Then you can read the value here in this environment.service.ts.
+Then you can read the value in this environment.service.ts.

 <br>